 “My Boyfriend is Going to Two Weddings with Other Women!”

-Also, is it just a coincidence that your boyfriend was invited to two weddings as a “plus one” or does he have tons of female friends?
+Also, is it just a coincidence that your boyfriend was invited to two weddings as a “plus one” or does he have tons of women friends?
 Is he, like, a super good-looking guy whom women would be proud to take to a wedding a show off as if he’s their date-date?
 Is there any chance these women like him and he’s either unaware of their feelings or, worse, likes that they’re into him?
 These are all just questions to consider and discuss with your boyfriend if you have concerns about the intentions of these women in his life.
 It’s entirely possible everything is strictly platonic and there’s no reason to worry beyond a basic concern that your boyfriend show a little more respect for your role as his girlfriend.
 But it’s also always good not to be naive.

-Trust your boyfriend, but more importantly, trust your gut; if you feel like you have reason to worry, talk to your boyfriend about your concerns.
+Trust your gut; if you feel like you have reason to worry, talk to your boyfriend about your concerns.
 If you don’t feel right about your boyfriend attending these weddings as other women’s dates, tell him why you feel that way and let him explain why it’s so important to him to go.
 If he doesn’t have a good explanation beyond, “My friends asked me!”, you need to let him know that’s not enough.
 If you’ve agreed to be exclusive, that means you don’t go on dates with other people unless there’s a very good reason to and that the platonic nature of the date is understood by all parties.

-*If you have a relationship/dating question I can help answer, send me your letters at [email protected] and be sure to follow me on Twitter and ‘like’ me on Facebook.
+If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].

 This is super uncool of your boyfriend.
 He should’ve asked you first without automatically accepting!
 One time I was dating someone for two months when my roomate asked if I would be her boyfriend’s roomate’s date to an event.
 I had never met this guy but I figured why not, he knows I have a boyfriend.
 I asked my boyfriend who was totally fine with it because he knew it was nothing romantic.
 Well….I’ve now been dating that blind date I went to the event with for almost 3 years.
 While the story doesn’t put me in a very flattering light you need to realize that your boyfriend is someone’s DATE to a wedding.
 He’s playing with fire.